lucas-santoni/blog.geographer.fr/content/santa-nsar.md

 The description of the challenge lets us know that the goal is to reverse engineer a custom file format (NSAR) used to compress and encrypt multiple files.
-We download the two files :
+We download the two files:

 ### nsar